Daniel-Hdz-G/my-react-apps/little-lemon-booking/README.md

 ## 🔗 [Live Preview ](https://little-lemon-booking-three.vercel.app/)

-If you find this useful, feel free to use it as a references for you site :)
+If you find this useful, feel free to use it as a reference for you own website :)

 ## 👨🏻‍💻 Author

 - LinkedIn - [@dahg](https://www.linkedin.com/in/dahg/)
 - Coursera - [@dahg](https://www.coursera.org/learner/dahg)

+♥️ _- Daniel Hernández_